-Because the labor market support recipients have, on average, worse labor market characteristics than the unemployment allowance recipients, it is possible there are also other significant differences in the background characteristics.
-More detailed data on background characteristics are not yet available to us.
-We plan to conduct similar balancing checks on other relevant demographic characteristics and labor market history variables, especially on those variables that are related to the benefit type.
-Finally, it should be noted that based on current information, and after double checking with Kela, we believe that randomization was conducted correctly and the benefit type distribution is imbalanced simply by chance.
+The receivers of labor market support recipients have typically worse labor market prospects than the unemployment allowance recipients, so the possibility remains that there are other significant differences also in other background characteristics.
+As we do not have access on actual research data, we cannot examine group balance any further at this stage.
+After receiving data, we will conduct similar balancing checks on other relevant demographic characteristics and labor market history variables, especially on those variables that are likely to be related to the benefit type.

 Attrition is not likely to be a major problem in this experiment.
-The follow-up is carried out mainly using administrative register data, which removes the possibility of nonresponse.
-In addition, the participation is mandatory which prevents dropping out of the experiment.
+The follow-up is carried out using administrative register data, which removes the possibility of nonresponse.
+It is also beneficial for evaluation that participation is mandatory which prevents dropping out of the experiment.
 However, the law lists several possibilities in which participants cease to receive the basic income.
 Because these events can be tracked and many of them are decisions that can be clearly affected by the experiment, we do not consider them as attrition but as outcomes of the experiment.
 We will report pre-treatment characteristics for the participants who are lost to study any possible imbalance in the sample caused by attrition.